 - Meeting the minimum qualifications for application does not guarantee admission to the nursing major.

-If you have questions regarding the application or the information requested please make an appointment to see an adviser.
+If you have questions regarding the program or your application, please make an appointment to see an adviser.
 See the table below for contact details.

 Related Degrees and Programs